dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

 ``asr/`` folder and run pytest:

 .. code-block:: console

-  $ pytest
+   :caption: In: asr/

+   $ pytest  # Don't wait for this to finish: Ctrl-C to cancel

-This will locate all tests of ASR and evaluate them and test summary. pytest_ locates a test by searching for all files matching ``test_*`` and looking for functions in those files matching ``test_*``.
+This will collect all tests of ASR, evaluate them and print a test summary. pytest_ collects tests by searching for all files in the current directory and child-directories matching ``test_*`` and looking for functions in those files matching ``test_*``.
 In ASR these can be found in ``asr/test/``.
 Let's try and write a simple toy-model test to understand how it works:

 .. code-block:: python
-   :caption: asr/test/test_example.py
+   :caption: In: asr/asr/test/test_example.py

    def test_adding_numbers():
        a = 1